dhis2-chap/epidemiar_example_model/README.md

 ## predict.R
 Here we again call the libraries and then define predict_chap().
 Now we call settings() again beofre changing some of the settings which differ between training and predicting.
 After running run_epidemia(), which now forecasts for the furture, we access the forecasted values.
-Should ideally be able to sample values from
+Should ideally be able to sample values from the predicted distribuition.